 Licensing service for out-of-commerce works (VW-LiS)

-The DNB developed a licensing service intended to help the library itself and other institutions to search and apply for usage licences for out-of-commerce publications via the relevant collecting society (Verwertungsgesellschaft (VG) Wort) and the German Patent and Trademark Office (DPMA).
+The DNB has therefore set up a licensing service to make it easier for the DNB and other memory institutions to research and apply for user licenses for out-of-commerce printed works through the respective collecting societies.
+This service is run in cooperation with the collecting society (VG) Wort and the German Patent and Trademark Office (DPMA).

 Licensing and registration

 VG Wort grants licences for the use of out-of-commerce publications upon payment of a fee.
 Before a licence can be issued for a publication, it must first be entered in the DPMA's register of out-of-commerce publications.
 If no objection is raised by a rights owner within the legally stipulated period of six weeks, the licence can be issued.